 Crew is open to all Hillsborough High School students who meet the requirements outlined in this handbook.
-To become a member, you must come to practice during your two week grace period, pass a swim test and complete the required registration forms.
+To become a member, you must come to practice during your two week free period and complete the required registration forms.
 The HHS rowing year includes two seasons, fall and spring.
 A rower can participate in one or both seasons, but it is highly encouraged that a rower start in the Fall since the Fall season is really training for the Spring season.

 - Treading water for 5 minute, immediately following the swim

 - Demonstrate ability to put on a life jacket while treading water

 If you can't swim or have not demonstrated those specific skills, there are several options: